 - Then, garnish the rice with fried onions, coriander, and mint leaves.
 Put it on dum for half an hour or so.

 That’s it!
 When cooked, you will get wonderful yellowish-orange color to your rice.

 9. Cooking Vessel

-In previous days, the chefs used to have large Copper vessels to make their biryani dishes.
+In early days, the chefs used to have large Copper vessels to make their biryani dishes.
 Some 5-star restaurant chefs still use these vessels to cook for large no. of people.